rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ### Size[w, h]

 Nearly all forms have a size tag.
-They are used to declare the size of the window required.
-**Forms don't use pixels as co-ordinates, they use a grid**, based on inventories.
+This declares the size of the form window.
+Note that **forms don't use pixels as co-ordinates; they use a grid based on inventories**.
 A size of (1, 1) means the form is big enough to host a 1x1 inventory.
-The reason this is used is because it is independent on screen resolution - The form should work just as well on large screens as small screens.
+This means the size of the form is independent of screen resolution and it should work just as well on large screens as small screens.
 You can use decimals in sizes and co-ordinates.

     size[5,2]